kobkasem/InvoiceWithAI/README.md

 ## Notes

 - The OpenAI API key is configured in `.env`
-- Make sure MySQL is running before starting the application
+- Supabase database is used (PostgreSQL)
-- The database will be created automatically on first run
+- Database schema must be created via `supabase_schema.sql` in Supabase SQL Editor
 - All file uploads are stored in `server/uploads/`
-- Invoice images are stored in the database as BLOB
+- Invoice images are stored in the database as BYTEA (binary data)

 ## Security Considerations